Robinpig/Note/docs/CS/Algorithms/LSM.md

 Multiple disk components are merged together into a new one without modifying existing components.
 This is different from the rolling merge process proposed by the original LSM-tree.**

-### Tiering Merge Policy

 ### Partitioning

-Another commonly adopted optimization is to range-partition the disk components of LSM-trees into multiple (usually fixed-size) small partitions.
+A commonly adopted optimization is to range-partition the disk components of LSM-trees into multiple (usually fixed-size) small partitions.
 To minimize the potential confusion caused by different terminologies, we use the term SSTable to denote such a partition, following the terminology from LevelDB.
 This optimization has several advantages.